-We are pleased to welcome Elizabeth Duffey to the 2013 AP* Summer Institute at PLU!
+We are pleased to welcome Elizabeth Duffey to the 2014 AP* Summer Institute!

-Elizabeth Duffey is a National Board Certified English teacher who has taught high school and community college English for thirty-seven years.
-At a time when most teachers retire, she has taken a new job as Instructional Facilitator of Language Arts and Social Studies for the Tacoma School District.
-Her focus now is in professional development that allows teachers to collaborate in order to provide quality instruction to all students.
-She has been a College Board* Consultant and reader for the Advanced Placement* English Language and Composition Examination since 2002.
-Her greatest interest in education is in helping teachers believe that all students can learn at high levels through high teacher expectations and proven reading and writing strategies and thinking routines.
-Outside of her several professional learning communities she enjoys reading, quilting, knitting, hiking, and cooking.
+Elizabeth Duffey is a renewed National Board Certified English teacher who has taught high school and community college for thirty-seven years.
+At a time when most teachers retire, she took a job as Instructional Facilitator of Language Arts and Social Studies for the Tacoma School District.
+Her focus now is in professional development that allows teachers to collaborate in order to provide quality inquiry instruction to all students.
+She has been a College Board Consultant and reader for the Advanced Placement English Language and Composition Examination since 2002.
+Outside of her several PLC’s she enjoys reading, quilting, knitting, hiking, and cooking.